mderoquefeuil/mongoshell/README.md

 These scripts are stored in the version folder, before you build a version, you must copy them in the targeted folder.

-In order to run the script, you must provide in your mongoshell docker service two environment variables :
+In order to run the script, you must provide in your mongoshell docker service four environment variables :
 - HOSTNAME_DB : the address of the database (localhost, 192.168.0.1, 172.22.6.1, my-mongo-db.inner.address are possible examples)
 - DB_NAME : the name of the database you wish to update
+- USER : the name of the user you plan to log in mongo with
+- PASSWORD : the password of the user you plan to log in mongo with (security breach for now, I'll fix it very soon once the whole thing is stabilized)

 ### Running exemple
 Let suppose I want to execute my container on a remote MongoDB Base located at the following address : "my.mongo.db.address".